universam1/iSpindel/tools/generic-TCP/INSTALL_en.md

 ### Step-by-Step

+### Update to latest Version (1.3.1), compatible with Firmware 5.4.x and later:

+(Ignore this when newly installing)

+GIT PULL within the iSpindel Directory, then configure (edit) iSpindle.py and copy it to /usr/local/bin.

+Update the Database:
+        mysql -u iSpindle -p
+        (Passwort falls nicht geändert: ohyeah)
+        ALTER TABLE Data MODIFY ID INT UNSIGNED NOT NULL;
+        ALTER TABLE Calibration MODIFY ID INT UNSIGNED NOT NULL;
+        ALTER TABLE Data ADD UserToken VARCHAR(64);
+        quit;

+Of course there will be an updated ready-to-flash image for the Raspi as well, but this would kill your existing data.
+The above commands will bring you to the same level without losing anything.
+Even without these, everything will probably continue to work as usual, but I still highly recommend to follow these steps, as it will make future debugging much easier and ensure you are up-to-date with the current development branch.

 ### Update to Firmware 5.x:
 If you already have this running and want to update to the new firmware, you'll need to add a new column to the Data table: